-Feedback obtained through ongoing consultation with institutional investors since the 2013-2014 ISS policy cycle indicates strong support for the scorecard approach, which incorporates the following key goals:
+Feedback obtained through ongoing consultation with institutional investors indicates strong support for the scorecard approach, which incorporates the following key goals:

 - 1. Consider a range of factors, both positive and negative, in determining vote recommendations; - 2.
 Select factors based on institutional investors' concerns and preferences and on best practices within the Canadian market established through regulation, disclosure requirements, and best practice principles; - 3.
 Establish factor thresholds and weightings which are cognizant of the Canadian governance landscape (separate scorecards for the S&P/TSX Composite Index and the broader TSX); - 4.
 Ensure that key concerns addressed by policy continue to hold paramount importance (institution of overriding negative factors).